 Can someone die of a broken heart?
 This is a question I have thought about many times since 1986 when my paternal grandmother died.
 I first heard it from my father, who tried to explain how his mother, who had suffered a stroke three years earlier, died at 69 in spite of having had stable health since her stroke.
 His explanation started with “She just died of a broken heart.”

 What?
 You can die of that?
 People just drop dead when their hearts are broken?
 If that were the case, it would seem like a cause of death of thousands, if not millions of people who lose their spouses or children every year.
 The explanation, at the time, seemed fairly preposterous.
 But my father explained it to me, and when he finished, it seemed plausible.

 My grandmother divorced my grandfather and remarried when my father was around ten years old.
-She had another son with her second husband.
+She had another son with her second husband, my only uncle.
 My grandmother was head over heels in love with her new husband.
-A devastatingly handsome and decorated World War II veteran, my step-grandfather doted on her for a long time.
+A handsome and decorated World War II veteran, my step-grandfather doted on her for a long time.
 They worked as partners and really loved each other.
 This marriage, it appeared, was a drastic change from her previous one, which she entered into as a teenager.

 A few weeks later my grandmother had another stroke and died.
 While the stroke was the cause of death, my father refused to believe news of her husband’s death hadn’t hastened her departure.
 “She wanted to be with him but didn’t want us to know.”

 Last November, Doug Flutie’s father died of a heart attack and his mother’s heart stopped one hour later.
 They were married for 56 years.
-Doug Flutie acknowledged that he believed heartbreak caused his mother’s death in his Facebook post that day.
+In his Facebook post that day, Doug Flutie acknowledged that he believed heartbreak caused his mother’s death.
 Johnny Cash died four months after his beloved June, who died suddenly after complications from heart valve surgery.
 Articles about couples who were married and then died close to each other make the case for dying of a broken heart.
 Take for example D-Day war hero Bernard Jordan and his wife, or Alexander and Jeanette Tocsko, who were together since they were 8 years old, and married for 75 years, dying 24 hours apart.